Concordium/concordium.github.io/source/mainnet/net/references/grpc.rst

 .. function:: GetBirkParameters(block_hash: BlockHash) -> JsonResponse

-   Get an overview of the parameters used for baking.
+   Get an overview of the parameters used for validators.

    :param block_hash: The given block.
    :type block_hash: |grpc-block-hash|_
-   :returns: The parameters used for baking in the given block, or ``null`` if
+   :returns: The parameters used for validators in the given block, or ``null`` if
              the block hash is malformed or doesn't exist.
    :rtype: ``JsonResponse`` with ``?BirkParameters`` (see JSON schema below)